m-lab/bmctool/README.md

 Overrides the auto-detected project ID (based on the hostname format) with the specified `<project_id>`.

+If the project is not specified, it is inferred based on the hostname format.
+The regular expressions used to determine the project are the following, in decreasing priority order:

+1. Sandbox: `[a-zA-Z]{3}[0-9]t` (e.g. `mlab1.lga0t`)
+2. Staging: `^mlab4` (e.g. `mlab4.lga05`)
+3. Production: anything that does not match the previous ones

 ### Fetch credentials

 ```bmctool get <host>```